WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

           to query the soilad values
     27 Oct 2025            v0.2.7
-        - Stored Lightning time (lightning_disturber_count) didn't use local time
+        - Stored Lightning time (lightning_disturber_count) didn't use local time workaround for firmware bug: This affects all current firmware versions of the gateways

 Tested and completed:
 ```